slothyacedia/bmods-acedia/README.md

 # bmods-ace

-A dedicated repository for my modded actions for [BMD](https://store.steampowered.com/app/2592170/Bot_Maker_For_Discord/).
+A dedicated private repository for my modded actions for [BMD](https://store.steampowered.com/app/2592170/Bot_Maker_For_Discord/).

 ## Contains

-1. Modded actions
+1. Modded Actions
-2. QOL Fixes
+2. Modded Events
-3. Fixes for some of the base actions
+3. Automations
+4. Fixes For Some Of The Base Actions

 ## Installation